rmagatti/goto-preview/README.md

 There is currently an open [Neovim TUI](https://github.com/neovim/neovim/issues/14735) bug that prevents the correct positioning of more than one preview window.
 One singular preview window should work fine but jumping to a subsequent preview will position it in an undesired spot.

-GUIs like [Goneovim](https://github.com/akiyosi/goneovim) and [Uivonim](https://github.com/smolck/uivonim) implement the correct positioning behaviour and will present the plugin's desired effect.
+GUIs like [Goneovim](https://github.com/akiyosi/goneovim) and [Uivonim](https://github.com/smolck/uivonim) implement the correct positioning behaviour and will behave as intended.

 ### Installation